wojtekcode-maker/wojtekcode-maker/README.md

 # Hi, I'm Wojciech Domżał and I'm so glad you got here. 😎

 ## About:
-I really love to programming especially in JavaScript frameworks.
+I really love to programming in JavaScript frameworks.
 It gives me a lot of fun.
 Especially when I manage to solve a difficult problem. 👨‍💻

-## Main tech stack is:
+## Main tech stack:
 * Node.js
 * Express.js
 * React.js